- Excel allows you to automate the creation of folders and lists in Windows easily.

 - Select 'More…' to see all available columns.

 - Check the 'Pages' option if you want to see the number of pages in each file.
-Become, PDF or similar.
+Word, PDF or similar.

-At that point, a new column will appear in the browser showing the number of pages each document has, perfect for quick quotes without having to open each one individually.
+At that point, a new column will appear in the browser showing the number of pages in each document, perfect for quick quotes without having to open each one individually.

 How to automate the organization of icons and files in Windows